profvjreddi/homepage/content/blog/phd-admissions-reality.md

 When faculty reject someone, it's rarely "you're not good enough."
 More often it's "we have impossible choices given limited spots."

-**Here's what actually matters:** Your worth as a researcher isn't determined by admissions decisions.
+Here's what actually matters: your worth as a researcher isn't determined by admissions decisions.
 Many successful researchers faced initial rejections.
 What distinguishes successful research careers isn't surviving this particular gauntlet.
 It's developing genuine curiosity about understanding how things work, the ability to think deeply about problems, and persistence in the face of challenges.

 These qualities will serve you regardless of the path you take.
 Focus on doing meaningful research, building genuine intellectual curiosity, and developing relationships with mentors who can advocate for your potential.
 Control what you can control.
 The rest follows from there.